pbuffolino/hackathon-passkey-site/README.md

 # The Passkey Pilot

-An interactive educational website that demonstrates how passkeys work, compares them to traditional MFA methods, and provides guidance for migrating to passkey-based authentication.
+An interactive educational website that demonstrates how passkeys work and compares them to traditional MFA methods, designed for everyday users to understand and adopt passkey authentication.

 ## Purpose

-The Passkey Pilot is designed to educate users and developers about passkeys—a modern, phishing-resistant authentication method that replaces passwords with biometric authentication (fingerprint, face recognition, or device PIN).
+The Passkey Pilot is designed to educate everyday users about passkeys—a modern, phishing-resistant authentication method that replaces passwords with biometric authentication (fingerprint, face recognition, or device PIN).
 The site provides:

 - **Interactive Walkthrough**: A hands-on demonstration of the passkey registration and authentication process using the WebAuthn API
 - **MFA Comparison**: A visual leaderboard comparing passkeys to other multi-factor authentication methods
-- **Migration Guidance**: A roadmap for organizations looking to migrate from traditional MFA to passkeys
+- **FAQ Section**: Common questions answered in plain, beginner-friendly language
+- **Key Terms Glossary**: Simple explanations of technical terms

 ## Technology Stack